hdsu-bioquant/r4sc2024/day1/day1_updated/02-Quality_control.md

 ---

 # 2. Quality control

-# Quality control

-Filtering cells with low sequencing quality is a very important step since it can greatly impact in further analysis.
-Quality check and control often requires to visualize and inspect samples in order to determine appropiate thresholds.
+Filtering cells with low sequencing quality is a very important step since it can greatly impact  further analysis.
+Quality check and control often requires to visualize and inspect samples in order to determine appropriate thresholds on different quality metrics.
 Threshold values might vary from one dataset to another, so no hard threshold rule can be applied equally to every case.

-We will examine the number of UMI counts, the number of RNA features and the percentage of reads of mitochondrial genes.

 We will first calculate the percentage of UMI counts of reads mapped to mitochondrial genes.
 This step most be manually done since it is based on a *priori knowledge* of which genes corresponds to